How Much Does A House Extension Cost in 2024?

 The last stage is all about the finishing touches.

-This will include installing furniture (like kitchen cabinets and worktops) which will cost between £5000 and £19,000.
+This will include installing furniture (like kitchen cabinets and worktops), which will cost between £5,000 – £19,000.

 How Much Does an Extension Roof Cost?

-Duo-pitched Extension Roof Cost
+Duo-Pitched Extension Roof Cost

 A duo-pitch roof (or a gabled roof) is a simple roof design which features two slopes which meet at a ridge.

-Duo-pitch extension roofs tend to cost around £2000 to £4500.
+Duo-pitch extension roofs tend to cost around £2,000 – £4,500.

 Flat Extension Roof Cost